The Sixsters: Discography

-The Sixsters have independently released three albums.
+The Sixsters have independently released five albums.
 Their debut album, 'Svit' (translated as 'World' in English), was released in 2020 and includes six tracks, one of which is 'Volcanoes, I Vote.'
 Their second album, 'Etudy' (translated as 'Etude' in English), was released in 2021.
 In 2022, they released their first English-language studio album, 'I'm Gonna Be,' which includes the single 'Hold'.
 In the same year, they also released a single titled 'Правда' ('Truth'), which carries an anti-war message.
 Their second English-language studio album, "To be continued..." was released on 1 March in 2024, which includes singles "Feels" and "I stare at you...".
+In April 2026, marking the band’s 8th birthday, The Sixsters released their 5th album “Ghost”, which included the two songs “Plastic She” and “Fame”, that had already been released many months before the album.